-- Key topographical features like steep slopes, earth mounds, hillocks, etc., should be preserved and protected.
-The site planning must be done in a manner such that these features are retained as well as incorporated in the same. - Most of the cities and towns in India have serious floods during monsoons due to reasons like lack of infrastructure specific for storm water discharge, clogging of drains and water bodies due to pollutant loading specially during and after storm events, blockage of natural drains from improper waste management, lack of systems to recharge groundwater with runoff or to harvest rainwater, and unplanned urban development with relation to the drainage patterns.
-The site planning of the development needs to be in tandem with the site's natural features, so that postdevelopment, there are no major obstructions in the drainage patterns.
+- The selection of site for construction of the project is an important step in reducing the environmental impact associated with the project.
+Selection of site should ensure that the site is not located in an eco-sensitive zone like a forest or a flood zone etc. The project must confirm to local development plans/masterplan guidelines which reflect the planning for the region.
+Additionally, the project site should comply with the provisions of eco-sensitive zone regulations, coastal zone regulations, heritage areas (identified in the master plan or issued separately as specific guidelines), water body zones (in such zones, no construction is permitted in the water-spread and buffer belt of 30 meter minimum around the FTL), various hazard prone area regulations, and others if the site falls under any such area. - Most of the cities and towns in India have serious floods during monsoons due to reasons like lack of infrastructure specific for storm water discharge, clogging of drains and water bodies due to pollutant loading specially during and after storm events, blockage of natural drains from improper waste management, lack of systems to recharge groundwater with runoff or to harvest rainwater, and unplanned urban development with relation to the drainage patterns.
+The site planning of the development needs to be in tandem with the site's natural features, so that post-development, there are no major obstructions in the drainage patterns.
 Designing the development in this manner drastically reduces flash floods and water logging during monsoons, besides maintaining natural water bodies for recharge. - A range of techniques as a part of Sustainable Urban Drainage Systems (SUDS) are available to achieve this.
 They are a flexible series of options, which allow a designer to select those that best suit the circumstances of a particular site.
 It represents an integrated system of techniques aimed at storm water management and is the anti-thesis of the conventional drainage techniques followed for flushing storm water out of the site.